vantage6/vantage6-workshop/episodes/algorithm_development.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: Create a personalized boilerplate
+## Challenge: Create a personalized boilerplate

 Create a personalized template to start developing your average algorithm